floor9design-ltd/local.vagrant/README.md

 Without configuration, there will be no shared folders, databases/database users or apache configs.

-In order to configure this, the bootstrap attempts to load config files by parsing over three folders:
+In order to configure this, the bootstrap attempts to load config files by parsing over four folders:

 * `/synced-folders/`
 * `/sites-available/`
 * `/database/`
+* `/site-bootstraps/`

 ### `/synced-folders/`